Ashleylinn/AI-Assisted-SOC-Alert-Triage-System/README.md

 ## Overview

 This project simulates a Security Operations Center (SOC) workflow by automating the triage of authentication logs.
-The system analyzes login events, identifies potentially suspicious activity using simple detection logic, and generates AI-assisted, analyst-readable incident summaries to support security analysts in decision-making.

-The goal of this project is to demonstrate practical AI automation in information security, focusing on systems thinking rather than advanced machine learning.

-Note: This project does not rely on a trained machine learning model.
-Instead, it simulates AI-assisted triage using deterministic, rule-based logic to demonstrate how automated reasoning and incident summarization can support SOC workflows.
+It focuses on a common real-world problem: security analysts must quickly identify meaningful threats from large volumes of login activity.
+This system demonstrates how rule-based detection and AI-assisted summarization can reduce manual effort and improve incident response efficiency.

 ## AI-Assisted Design (Rule-Based Simulation)